lifechurch/k8s-deploy-helper/README.md

 Need some help getting started?
 Feel free to join us on [Open Digerati Slack](https://join.slack.com/t/opendigerati/shared_invite/enQtMjU4MTcwOTIxMzMwLTcyYjQ4NWEwMzBlOGIzNDgyM2U5NzExYTY3NmI0MDE4MTRmMTQ5NjNhZWEyNDY3N2IyOWZjMDIxM2MwYjEwMmQ) in #k8s and we'll be more than happy to assist.

 # Why?
 GitLab's Auto DevOps initiative is amazing for getting simple apps running quickly, but for slightly more complex and production workloads, you need more control in the process.
-For instance, what if you have a pod with sidecar containers because you want to run inside a service mesh?
+For instance, what if you have a pod with sidecar containers?
 What if you want a deployment of worker pods using something like celery for async work?
 You'll need to interact with Kubernetes at a deeper level to do stuff like this, and that's where our project comes in.

 At Life.Church, we wanted to create a standardized tool along with corresponding conventions that our developers could use with GitLab CI to allow us to get up and running with manifest-based deployments as quickly and easily as possible.
 So, we took the work that GitLab started, and used it as the base of a new project that would meet our needs.